Ansys HFSS and STK for Communications and Radar Analysis

 2. Select the Basic - Definition page.

-3. Click the Receiver Models Component Selector ().
+3. Click the Receiver Model Component Selector ().

-4. Select Complex Receiver Model in the Select Component window.
+4. Select Complex Receiver Model () in the Receiver Models list in the Select Component dialog box.

 6. Click Apply.